 What is equity in education?

-(Association of California School Administrators, 2018).
+Equity means providing students with what they need to learn and succeed (Association of California School Administrators, 2018).
 The consistent achievement gap between different student groups has called the educational community to action.
 Every aspect is being analyzed to try to find how to provide students with equity.
 Instead of giving all districts and schools the same resources, attempts are being made to differentiate resources to support students and provide students at a disadvantage with opportunities that will allow them to catch up to their peers.
 The state is working on how to appropriately fund schools equitably.
 They are trying to motivate districts and schools in low-income areas to hire highly qualified teachers to provide the same quality of education as students would receive in higher-income neighborhoods.
 Teachers are encouraged to differentiate instruction for students in the classroom.
 The issue of moving past equality to equity in education is a complex task and needs the collaboration of all involved.
 School leaders must start system-wide approaches to tackle the issue.

 How do you become an equity-driven leader?